x`

 Once birds experience discomfort repeatedly in the same location, they stop testing it.
 Over time, they remove the structure from their routine entirely.

-Behavior-Based Deterrence Breaks Habit Loops
+How Behavior-Based Deterrence Breaks Bird Habits

 Birds return to the same places because familiarity reduces risk.
 When a structure no longer feels safe, the habit loop breaks.
 Birds shift their routines elsewhere.